FrancoisVongue/fp-way/README.md

 2. construction (factory methods for the type)
     1. array
-    2. function
-    3. object
+    2. object

 3. validation (validate the type and it's properties)
     1. boolean
     2. number
     3. array
     4. string
-    5. function
-    6. object
+    5. object

 4. transformation (modify value of type)
     1. boolean
     2. number
     3. array
     4. string
-    5. function
-    6. object
+    5. object

 ...More examples for all types will come with time.